Spring Boot + Jersey REST + JPA + Hibernate CRUD Example

 Invocation.Builder builder = details.request(MediaType.APPLICATION_JSON);

-As we know that Invocation.Builder is the implementation of SyncInvoker, so we can call get() method as follows.
+As we know that Invocation.Builder is the implementation of SyncInvoker, we can call get() method as below.

 public void getArticleDetails() {